 HIMELE produces, supports and participates in various events that promote Hawaiian music and culture, with a focus on youth musicians.

-Middle: 2017 Kauai Steel Guitar Festival school visiation to Chiefess Kamakahelei Middle School.
-Students were introduced to the Hawaiian steel guitar and encouraged to try out the instrument.
-PC-Don Touchi.
+Right: 2020 Kaua‘i Steel Guitar Festival school visiation to Kapa‘a Middle School.
+Students were given an introduction to and history of the Hawaiian steel guitar and encouraged to try out the instrument.
+PC-Mary Lardizabal.